 For proof, I offer the following:

 We’ve never found any negative matter or particles that unite with another particle without giving off an equivalent amount of energy which exactly accounts for and takes the place of the mass destroyed.
+And we have convincing support for an absolute zero degree temperature, suggesting that negative energy does not exist in the real world, either.

 This means that there is no known way to produce more or less of the stuff which makes up our Universe.
 The “relative speeds” we have postulated for the last 90 years by assuming that there was no other possible cause of the redshifts we see may be, for the most part, caused by something else; some other process which saps minute amounts of electomagnetic energy all over but more so in or near quasars.